 Older Adults Prioritizing Ease and Comfort

-Light sessions are quiet, non-invasive, and easy to set up, appealing to users who want low-friction wellness habits at home.
+Light sessions are quiet, non-invasive, and straightforward to set up, which appeals to people who want gentle wellness habits at home.
+Many users appreciate the ease, comfort, and privacy of performing sessions in a familiar space rather than traveling for treatment.

 What Happens During a Red Light Therapy Session?